Rockfish

 Pacific Halibut

-The recreational fishery for Pacific halibut (Hippoglossus stenolepis) is open as of May 1, 2022 and will continue until November 15, 2022 or until the quota is reached, whichever is earlier.
+The recreational fishery for Pacific halibut (Hippoglossus stenolepis) is open as of April 1, 2026.
+South of Point Arena, Mendocino County the season will remain open through December 31, 2026 or until the quota is reached, whichever is earlier.
 The daily bag and possession limit for Pacific halibut is one fish, with no minimum size limit.
 When angling, no more than one line with two hooks attached may be used.
 For complete regulation information, see current ocean sport fishing regulations.
 For further information about Pacific halibut, please visit the CDFW Pacific halibut web page.

 California Halibut

 The recreational fishery for California halibut (Paralichthys californicus) remains open year-round.
-The daily bag and possession limit is three fish north of Point Sur, Monterey County, and five fish south of Point Sur, Monterey County.
+The daily bag and total possession limit is five fish south of Point Sur, Monterey County.
 The minimum size limit is 22 inches total length.

 White Seabass